amplitude/amplitude-docs/content/collections/funnel-analysis/funnel-analysis-how-filters-work.md

 If you are looking at the Unique Users metric and users can complete the steps of your funnel multiple times, the group-by filter will take the first occurrence of the event and bucket the user for the value on that event.

+{{partial:admonition type='note'}}
-**NOTE:** If “holding property constant” is applied at the same time, Amplitude counts each property value / user pair as a separate user, so the user is included once for each property value they have.
+If “holding property constant” is applied at the same time, Amplitude counts each property value / user pair as a separate user, so the user is included once for each property value they have.
+{{/partial:admonition}}

 You can also use the group-by filter for an event (limit of one event group-by per funnel).
 The results will show how users with a certain event or user property converted through the other steps in the funnel.
 This helps you understand what property value potentially has the greatest or smallest impact on conversion.